NASA Greased Lightning (defunct)

 NASA July 2017 Greased Lightning Flight Testing PDF report (page 3-4) .

-A very unique aspect to NASA's project was the willingness of their engineers to accept risk in the planning of the project.
+A unique aspect to NASA's project was the willingness of their engineers to accept risk in the planning of the project.
 NASA's approach to flight testing for the Greased lightning had several phases to make this happen.
 First was using a "Foamie" aircraft frame to test the functionality of the avionics hardware and flight software.
 There was no intention to fly this model.
 Then a Greased Lighting Almost Ready to Fly (GLARF) realistic model was made and used as a flying simulator for multiple tests.
-Then the actual Greased Lighting flying made its first flight and more testing continued.
+Then the actual Greased Lighting prototype was constructed, made its first flight and more testing continued.
 NASA built 12 prototypes during this project.

-NASA stated that the use of the technologies in a VTOL aircraft enabled the flight of this inherently unstable aircraft, achieves excellent lift to drag ratio, can safely and repeatably transition into cruise efficient wing born flight, can robustly handle disturbances throughout the transition corridor, have ultra safe operations, have the cruise efficiency of a fixed-wing aircraft and still have true VTOL capability, is resilient to any motor failing, can be scaled to have a maximum take-off weight of approximately 3,000 lbs (from 1 to 4 people), is easy to fly and has low noise.
+NASA stated that the use of the technologies in a VTOL aircraft enabled the flight of this inherently unstable aircraft, achieves excellent lift to drag ratio, can safely and repeatably transition into cruise efficient wing born flight, can robustly handle disturbances throughout the transition corridor, have ultra safe operations, have the cruise efficiency of a fixed-wing aircraft and still have true VTOL capability, is resilient to any motor failing, can be scaled to have a maximum take-off weight of approximately 3,000 lbs (from one to four people), is easy to fly and has low noise.

 While not formally verified, NASA believed in 2015, the Greased Lightning set the record for the highest lift to drag ratio VTOL aircraft that has flown and transitioned.
+According to NASA documents, the two year long project totaled approximately $1.8 million USD in full cost accounting.

 Some of NASA's other VTOL projects include the NASA LA-8 eVTOL Testbed and NASA Puffin.